martinjackson/simple-widgets/docs/SearchSortTable.md

     }
 ```

 In the above example, the row parameter is row in the table to be displayed.
 The i is the row number being processed and is only used if the hover prop is used.
 The key will make every row in the table unique; otherwise, you will get a warning.
 The <tr> and <td> define the rows and columns respectively.
 The table.map section goes through each column in the table and prints out the value in that column with row[col.name].
 The col.name is the name part in the object for a column in the table.
 If the HTML is not returned, nothing will be displayed.
-This will also need the startEnd prop on the <SearchSortTable> (see the startEnd prop in the props section).
+If the align is used for that entry in the table and the word money appears in the align, the value will be formated as money.
+If the align is used for that entry in the table and the word date appears in the align, the value will be formated as date.
+This will also need the indexing prop on the <SearchSortTable> (see the startEnd prop in the props section).
 There is a full example below.

 If your eachRowInTable function is exactly like the one above and you don't want to type it.
 Use the following in the SearchSortTable: